antoniohg/startsite/README.md

-# startsite.sh
+# Startsite Script

-This script simplifies the process of setting up and starting a local development environment for web projects.
+This script simplifies the process of open a local project environment for web development by automating common tasks.

 ## Overview

 `startsite.sh` automates the common tasks required when beginning work on a web development project, such as:
-- Opening the project in your preferred code editor
+- Opening the project in VS Code
-- Starting a local development server
+- Starting a local development server: `npm run dev`
-- Opening the site in your preferred web browser
+- Opening the site in the default browser: Chrome

 ## Usage